Robust Computation Tree Logic: Robust Computation Tree Logic

-The greatest fixed point of the function containing the last two terms (on the right side) of the above equation represents a property of a path that all states on that path satisfy $\Phi$ with a value of at least $0111$ and then the least fixed point of the function ensures that there exists a path that has a suffix with that property.
+Intuitively, the inner greatest fixed point in this nested fixed point represents the property of a path that all states on that path satisfy $\Phi$ with a value of at least $0111$ (similar to the case of $\exists\Boxdot\Phi$ and truth value~$1111$ just discussed).
+Then, the outer least fixed point ensures that there exists a path that has a suffix with that property (similar to the case of $\exists\Diamonddot\Phi$ discussed above).

 Similarly, a state $s$ satisfies $\exists\Boxdot\Phi$ with a value of at least $0011$ if there exists a path from $s$ on which there exist infinitely many states satisfying $\Phi$ with a value of at least $0011$.
 Note that the property that a path contains infinitely many states satisfying $\Phi$ (with a value $b$) is the dual of the property that a path contains finitely many states satisfying $\Phi$ (with a value $b$).
-Hence, similar to the last case, it is not hard to see that
+Hence, similar to the last case, it holds that